-Locals were all very friendly though they obviously weren’t used to tourists yet since several of them spoke to us in Russian!
+Locals were all very friendly although they obviously weren’t used to tourists since several of them spoke to us in Russian!
+(Soviet advisors being the only foreigners they’d seen up until then.)
 In those days Vang Vieng was nearly the end of the road – the ‘highway’ from Vientiane running out of macadam at Muang Kasi a few clicks further on at the head of the valley – and from there it was an arduous and potentially dangerous dirt track all the way to Luang Prabang.

-Ok maybe it wasn’t totally paradise then since we’d been warned about venturing too far into ‘Indian country’ across the river and trucks heading on to Luang Prabang, (no buses back then), had to form up into convoys with military escorts in Kasi before venturing any further north.
+Ok, maybe it wasn’t totally paradise then since we’d been warned about venturing too far into ‘Indian country’ across the river and trucks heading on to Luang Prabang, (no buses in those days), had to form up into convoys with military escorts in Kasi before venturing any further north.
 (There were problems with anti-government Hmong guerrillas at the time.)

 Seem to remember there being a choice of 2 guesthouses in Vang Vieng at the time and during a stay of 2 days in high season we met an English cyclist, (hi Ian), one Aussie (hey Matt) and a Japanese couple.